thoth-station/adviser/docs/source/unit.rst

 =======================================

-If the pipeline configuration is not explicitly supplied, Thoth's adviser dynamically creates pipeline configuration.
-This creation is done in a loop where each pipeline unit class of a type (:ref:`boot <boots>`, :ref:`pseudonym
+If the pipeline configuration is not explicitly supplied, Thoth's adviser dynamically creates pipeline configuration (that is always the case in a deployment).
+This creation is done in a loop where each pipeline unit class of a type (:ref:`boot <boots>`, :ref:`pseudonym <pseudonyms>`, :ref:`sieve
-<pseudonyms>`, :ref:`sieve <sieves>`, :ref:`step <steps>`, :ref:`stride
+<sieves>`, :ref:`step <steps>`, :ref:`stride <strides>` and :ref:`wrap
-<strides>` and :ref:`wrap <wraps>`) is asked for inclusion into the pipeline
+<wraps>`) is asked for inclusion into the pipeline configuration - each
-configuration - each pipeline unit implementation is responsible for providing logic that states when the given pipeline unit should be registered into the pipeline.
+pipeline unit implementation is responsible for providing logic that states when the given pipeline unit should be registered into the pipeline.

 .. image:: _static/pipeline_builder.gif
    :target: _static/pipeline_builder.gif